Amada enemiga

 Amada enemiga (English: Beloved Enemy) is a Mexican telenovela produced by Carlos Sotomayor for Televisa in 1997.
 This telenovela based on radionovela Cuando la rival es una hija by Inés Rodena.

 On Monday, August 18, 1997, Canal de las Estrellas started broadcasting Amada enemiga weekdays at 7:00pm, replacing Gente bien.
-The last episode was broadcast on Friday, December 5, 1997 with Mi pequeña traviesa replacing it the following day.
+The last episode was broadcast on Friday, December 5, 1997 with Mi pequeña traviesa replacing it the following Monday.

 Dominika Paleta, Susana Dosamantes and Enrique Ibáñez starred as protagonists, while the leading actor Guillermo Murray starred as main antagonist.

 Synopsis

 Regina (Susana Dosamantes) is married to a much older man (Guillermo Murray).
 She leads a sedate life but longs for some passion.
-On a business trip to Miami, Regina meets Samuel (Enrique Ibañez), a much younger man, and they have a brief but torrid affair.
-On her return, Regina finds to her horror that Samuel is now working for her husband.
+On a business trip to Miami, Regina meets Alonso (Enrique Ibañez), a much younger man, and they have a brief but torrid affair.
+On her return, Regina finds to her horror that Alonso is now working for her husband.
 To make matters worse, her daughter Jessica (Dominika Paleta) falls for her father's new employee.
-To save Regina's reputation, Samuel agrees to marry Jessica.
+To save Regina's reputation, Alonso agrees to marry Jessica.
+The marriage ends up being a sham; however, he falls deeply in love with Jessica.
+They live a tumultuous romance, lose a baby.
+Then Regina becomes their surrogate, they get married and live their happy ever after with their child.